 Now the good news.
 Because the FECA benefits can be taken back out of any settlement you receive, if that happens, you can then apply to your no-fault insurance to have that company reimburse you for the amount you had to repay to FECA.
 The reasoning behind this is that if you had to repay the benefits, you did not really get any benefits.
 The case (if it is a Michigan case) ends up being a standard no-fault claim, where your insurance company (or whichever company is the highest priority in your situation) has to pay the benefits for auto-related wage loss and medical bills.

 For additional information, read our post on PIP & Social Security Benefits here.

+Yes, if your initial claim was denied, you can file an appeal with the Office of Workers’ Compensation Programs.
 Your lawyer would first work out repaying FECA from your settlement.
 Then an agreement would be reached to have the no-fault company pay you back whatever amount was taken out of your settlement to repay FECA.